The Element Cesium

 As stated, Cesium-137 is a radioactive isotope that comes from nuclear fission.
 It behaves similarly to sodium, as it reacts well with chlorides to form a crystalline powder.
 While low levels of this element exist in the air, radioactive cesium has also been identified in both surface water and foods.
 It dissolves easily in water and binds to the soil, which then contaminates growing plants.
 Nuclear power plants and nuclear weapon testing can release this radioactive isotope.
 Exposure to radioactivity is never healthy and can have dire effects, including cancer.

-Why is cesium so reactive?
+Why is the element cesium so reactive?

 The element cesium has the largest atoms out of the whole periodic table (excluding Francium which has a half-life of only 22 minutes).
 It has an atomic radius of 298 pm.
 To put this into perspective, carbon has an atomic radius of 67 pm.
 Why is the atomic radius so significant?
 The atomic radius describes the size of different atoms; It is defined as half the distance between the nuclei of two identical bonded atoms.
 It helps us to understand why some molecules fit together and why some do not.